 We invite all Trinity families to apply for financial aid.
 Since our founding, we have always tried to be as inclusive as possible.
-Offering tuition assistance totaling $3 million each year for those who qualify based on need keeps that aim alive.
+Offering tuition assistance totaling over $3.4 million each year for those who qualify based on need keeps that aim alive.

 - Financial aid is offered through the assistance of FACTS